-Business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses.
+\Business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses.

 Our operations, and those of our third-party research institution collaborators, CROs, CMOs, suppliers and other contractors and consultants, could be subject natural or man-made disasters, public health epidemics or other business interruptions, for which we are predominantly self-insured.
 In addition, we partially rely on our third-party research institution collaborators for conducting research and development of our drug candidates, and they may be affected by such business interruptions, government shutdowns or withdrawn funding.
 The occurrence of any of these business interruptions could seriously harm our operations and financial condition and increase our costs and expenses.
 We partially rely on third-party manufacturers to produce and process our drugs and drug candidates.
 Our ability to obtain supplies of our drugs and drug candidates could be disrupted if the operations of these suppliers are affected by a man-made or natural disasters, public health epidemics or other business interruptions.
 Damage or extended periods of interruption to our or our vendors' corporate, development, research or manufacturing facilities due to fire, natural disaster, power loss, communications failure, unauthorized entry, public health epidemics or other events could cause us to delay or cease development or commercialization of some or all of our drugs and drug candidates.
 Although we maintain insurance coverage on these facilities, our insurance might not cover all losses under such circumstances and our business may be seriously harmed by such delays and interruption.
-For example, the COVID-19 outbreak could negatively impacted, as patients may be reluctant to go to the hospitals to receive treatment.
-Additionally, the commercial efforts could be delayed or otherwise negatively impacted, as patients may be reluctant to go to the hospitals to receive treatment.
-Additionally, the commercial or clinical supply of our drugs and drug candidates could be negatively impacted due to reduced operations or a shutdown of our or
+For example, the COVID-19 outbreak has impacted and could continue to negatively impact our business and our financial performance.
+Our clinical development and commercial efforts could be delayed or otherwise negatively impacted, as patients may be reluctant to go to the hospitals to receive treatment.
+We have already experienced delays in clinical trial recruitment.
+Additionally, the commercial or clinical supply of our drugs and drug candidates could

-Our business and results of operations could be adversely affected by public health crises and natural catastrophes or other disasters outside of our control in the locations in which we, our suppliers, CROs, CMOs and other contractors operate.
+\Our business and results of operations could be adversely affected by public health crises and natural catastrophes or other disasters outside of our control in the locations in which we, our suppliers, CROs, CMOs and other contractors operate.